yw110-1/INDE-577/Supervised Learning/Ensemble Learning/README.md

 # Ensemble Learning
-In this sub-repository I will introduce ensemble learning methods.
+In this sub-repository, I will introduce ensemble learning methods.
 Ensemble methods are machine learning methods that aggregate the predictions of a group of base learners in order to form a single learning model.
 The methods I will include are **Bagging Classification** and **Random Forests**.

 ## Algorithm
 ### Bagging